mohikhan/Conway-Game-Of-Life-Algorithm/README.md

 # Conway-Game-Of-Life-Algorithm
 The rules of the game are:
 The Game Of Life is a cellular automaton algorithm.
 It runs on a universe, which is two-dimensional a grid of cells.
 Each cell can be in two states: alive or dead.
 There is an initial state for the universe, which defines alive cells and their positions in the universe.
-The automaton progresses one step at a time by applying a set of rules to each cell in the universe.
+The automation progresses one step at a time by applying a set of rules to each cell in the universe.
 There rules are the following:

 1) Any live cell with two or three live neighbors survives;
 2) Any dead cell with three live neighbors becomes a live cell;